 - Operate a trading ABN or ACN

-There are no requirements for the self-employed to have been trading for 18 months or 12 months if they hold another American Express card when considering the Business Platinum Charge.
-Therefore, this card could be an alternative to the personal Platinum Charge card.
+There are no requirements for the self-employed to have been trading for 18 months or 12 months if they hold another American Express card when considering the Platinum Business Card.
+Therefore, this card could be an alternative to the personal Platinum card.

-For many people the Personal Platinum Charge card could be a more appropriate card.
-For those who spend a lot in certain spend categories (business related) where points bonuses are available then the Business Platinum Charge could increase the potential points earn.
+For many people, the Platinum Card could be a more appropriate card.
+For those who have a lot of business-related spend then the Platinum Business Card could be useful and can provide additional cash flow to businesses.

 This is a charge card, which means that the balance of the card must be paid for in full each month, as opposed to a credit card, where you can carry your balance over to the next month.

 American Express offer some more detailed information regarding the differences between a charge and credit card here.

 The benefits of the Business Platinum Card include (take a deep breath):